Kalyanspunk/Stock-Market-Visualisation-Using-Dash-with-Flask-app/README.md

-# Stock Market Visualisation Using Dash with Flask app
+# Stock Market Visualisation Using Dash

 You will be creating a single-page web application using Dash (a python framework) and some machine learning models which will show company information (logo, registered